4Wings API

 Creating an AIS Presence Report (create_ais_presence_report)

 Generates AIS (Automatic Identification System) vessel presence reports to visualize movement patterns of any vessel type.
-Please check the data caveats here.
+Please learn more about AIS vessel presence here and check its data caveats here.

 Disclaimer: AIS vessel presence is one of the largest datasets available.
 To prevent timeouts and ensure optimal performance, keep requests manageable: prefer simple, small regions and shorter time ranges (e.g., a few days).